clchinkc/zombie/zombie_simulation/population_note.md

 8. Improve naming consistency: Ensure consistent and meaningful naming conventions across the entire codebase to make the code more self-explanatory.

+Simulation Parameters and Configurability: Your simulation has many hardcoded values (like infection probabilities, movement strategies, etc.).
+Consider making these parameters configurable either through a configuration file or through function arguments.
+This would make experimentation easier.

 9. Write tests: Create tests to guide the refactoring process and document the expected behavior of the simulation code.
 Tests will also help catch any regressions during refactoring.

+User Interaction: Consider adding features for user interaction, such as pausing the simulation, modifying parameters on the fly, or manually adding/removing individuals.

 By combining these recommendations, you'll be able to improve the overall quality, maintainability, and clarity of your simulation code.
 """